Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material at Dazzle Dental

 Q4: Can the All-on-4 bridge be whitened?

-No. Ceramic (zirconia) and acrylic prosthetic materials do not respond to bleaching agents.
-The shade is determined at the design stage and does not change.
-If you are planning teeth whitening, it should be completed before the final prosthesis shade is selected, so the shade can be matched to your natural tooth colour at its brightest.
+No. Ceramic and acrylic prosthetic materials do not respond to bleaching agents.
+The shade is determined at the design stage.
+If you are planning teeth whitening, it should be completed before the final prosthesis shade is selected.

 First Published On